snaplet/docs-old/docs/06-tutorials/vercel-postgres.md

 ```

 <div style="position: relative; padding-bottom: 64.98194945848375%; height: 0;"><iframe src="https://www.loom.com/embed/786ed55ea98c4124baeedc88191cead9" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

+## Conclusion

+In conclusion, Snaplet is a powerful tool that can help you move your PostgreSQL data between environments and speed up your development process.
+By capturing a snapshot of your production database and transforming it using TypeScript, you can work with realistic data without compromising sensitive information.
+And by restoring the snapshot into Vercel Postgres, you can benefit from a fully managed, high-performance database service that scales with your application.

+We hope that this guide has been helpful and that you are now ready to use Snaplet to streamline your database management process.
+If you have any questions or feedback, please don't hesitate to reach out to us.
+Thanks for reading!